Update: December 30th, 2008

 'Rmail');

-You can put/call this JavaScript function where everywhere in a HTML page, for example as a link (as Netvibes did)…
+You can put/call this JavaScript function anywhere in an HTML page, for example as a link (as Netvibes did)…

 Example 1.